xiangxinyue/xiangxinyue.github.io/about.md

 - Fixing bugs and writing documents for the system, testing using the Python script.

-**Research Asstant - Software Developer & Machine Learning Enginner Part Time, Faculty of Medicine & Dentistry UAlberta, Dec 2019 - Present.**
+**Research Asstant - Software Developer & Machine Learning Enginner Part Time, Faculty of Medicine & Dentistry UAlberta, Dec 2019 - Mar 2021.**

 - As part of the Cognitive Neuroscience Lab, researched topics related to voice classifications and audio loss.